ldelouw/rh-subscribe-systems/README.md

 * System is subscribed to a Satellite 6 and needs to be migrated to another Satellite
 * System is subscribed to the Red Hat CDN and needs to be migrated to a Satellite 6 server
 * System can be put into a hostgroup and an initial Ansible Play can be triggered to apply the roles defined in the hostgroup
+* SSH remote execution SSH public key of the Satellite or Capsule (depending where you run the playbook, Satellite or Capusle) will be deployed on the target systems

 In the case of CDN or a previous subscription to another Satellite, the systems are unregistred to not have a double usage of subscriptions.
 However, it does *not* unsubscribe the system from the Satellite 5, in the case of a problem there is an easy backout plan.